skip to Main Content

 Sadly, some pet parents don’t recognize the behavior as being rooted in anxiety, so they scold or discipline their pet.
 And at its worst, some may surrender their dog or cat to a shelter because they can’t manage the behavior and don’t know it’s rooted in fear.

-That’s why it’s so important to know how to recognize the signs of anxiety in our fur friends.
+That’s why it’s so important to know how to recognize the signs of car anxiety in our fur friends.
 And it’s also important to understand that the signs are different in cats and dogs.

-Anxiety Signs in Dogs
+Dog Car Anxiety Signs

-Symptoms of anxiety in dogs are varied and may include behaviors you haven’t thought of.
+Symptoms of car anxiety in dogs are varied and may include behaviors you haven’t thought of.
 Some symptoms may include:

 • Barking or howling